Sign ups for BRC are now open! Latest News: Nature April 2021.

-In response to COVID-19, we’re launching an 8-week course in basic bioinformatics coding for current NIH BUILD students nationwide.
+In response to COVID-19, our team is holding an 6-week course in basic bioinformatics coding open to current NIH BUILD students nationwide.
 The summer experience will use an online structured near peer mentoring framework.
-This means that each trainee will be part of a small mentoring group, and that they will work with a masters student to learn basic coding, and to examine health outcomes.
-The focus will be COVID-19 and its impact on communities, particularly communities facing health disparities.
-The Director of the BRC is Dr. Kala Mehta of the University of California at San Francisco’s (UCSF) Department of Epidemiology and Biostatistics.
-Dr. Mehta is the Student Training Core (STC) Lead for the SF BUILD Program.
+This means that each trainee will be part of a small mentoring group, and that they will work with a master's student to learn basic R coding, and to examine research questions.
+The theme will be COVID-19 resilience and resistance.

 When will this program take place?

 What are the hours for this summer experience?